axelooc59/Detecting-type-of-sneakers-shoes/README.md

 * Dunk low disrupt
 * Dunk high

-As a beginner in machine learning and in order to make this project easier the only accepted picture is like the below one.
+As a beginner in machine learning and in order to make this project easier and possible the only accepted picture is like the below one.
 Namely the shoe is oriented to the left and on a white background.

 ## Step of this project